BOISE CAR ACCIDENT LAWYER

 - The at-fault party’s insurance company

-If you have rental car coverage, your own insurance company can probably get you in a rental car faster than the at-fault party’s insurance company.
+If you have rental car coverage, your own insurance company can probably get you in a rental car faster than the at-fault party’s insurance.
 This is because the other insurance company will only put you in a rental car after they have completed their investigation of the accident and accepted responsibility.

-If you don’t have rental car coverage, you have no choice but to wait for the at-fault driver’s insurance company to finish their investigation and admit fault.
+If you don’t have rental car coverage, you have no choice but to wait for the at-fault driver’s insurance to finish their investigation and admit fault.
 If you are in this situation, it may take a few days or weeks after your accident for the insurance company to do so.

 We know what an inconvenience it can be to not have access to a vehicle—especially when you didn’t cause the accident!
 We will do everything we can to make sure that the insurance company compensates you for the days that you did not have a car.